nanopb/nanopb/docs/reference.rst

                                presence.
 Default value is 64.
 Increases stack usage 1 byte per every 8 fields.
 Compiler warning will tell if you need this.
-PB_FIELD_16BIT                 Add support for tag numbers > 255 and fields
-                               larger than 255 bytes or 255 array entries.
-                               Increases code size 3 bytes per each field.
-                               Compiler error will tell if you need this.
 PB_FIELD_32BIT                 Add support for tag numbers > 65535 and fields
                                larger than 65535 bytes or 65535 array entries.
                                Increases code size 9 bytes per each field.